Disappearance of Helena Andersson

-22-year old Helena Andersson disappeared on 14 June 1992 in Mariestad, Sweden.
-Since then several different suspects in her disappearance have been arrested, and later released without charge.
+22-year-old Helena Andersson disappeared on 14 June 1992 in Mariestad, Sweden.
+Since then, several suspects in her disappearance have been arrested and later released without charge.
 The disappearance has received extensive media attention since 1992.

 Disappearance

-She had been at a friend’s housewarming party in Töreboda, later in the evening she and a few friends decided to continue partying at the Stadshotellet nightclub in central Mariestad.
-At 2 in the morning she headed home by foot, an hour later several witnesses heard a woman screaming.
-About 100 m from her parents' home, Andersson's rings and sandals were found.
+Helena Andersson had been at a friend’s housewarming party in Töreboda; later in the evening, she and a few friends decided to continue partying at the Stadshotellet nightclub in central Mariestad.
+At 2 in the morning, she headed home by foot; an hour later, several witnesses heard a woman screaming.
+About 100 m from her parents' home, Andersson's rings and sandals were later found.
 Also found were drips of blood.
 She has not been heard from since.
 The first man to be a suspect was a Danish man who witnesses had seen driving a white car, allegedly picking up Helena Andersson and driving away from the Stadshotellet.
 He was arrested and later released.